Lohit9/terminal-config/README.md

 ###What is this?
 This repo contains my personal terminal configuration settings and related files.
 I am making this so that its easy for me to get my setup running on a new machine.
-(I hate )
+(I hate going to the entire process of setting up the development environment whenever I get a new job, or when I buy a new computer..)

 ###Can I use it?
 Yeah feel free to use it, make sure you change the user details in the dotfiles.